-Figure 1 represents a known circuit using a pulse transformer to turn on a voltage driven semiconductor switch;
+FIG. 1 represents a known circuit using a pulse transformer to turn on a voltage driven semiconductor switch;

-Figure 2 shows an embodiment of the present invention, wherein an isolated gate drive circuit for a semiconductor switch is incorporating a fail safe reset feature;
+FIG. 2 is an isolated gate drive circuit for a semiconductor switch according to a first aspect of the present application incorporating a fail safe reset feature;

-10 Figure 3a shows a further embodiment of the present invention, wherein an isolated gate drive circuit for a semiconductor switch using resonance in the gate drive circuit to assist turning on the semiconductor switch is shown;
+FIG. 3A is an isolated gate drive circuit for a semiconductor switch using resonance in the gate drive circuit to assist turning on the semiconductor switch;

-Figure 3b illustrates exemplary waveforms of the present invention from the circuit of Figure 3a;
+FIG. 3B illustrates exemplary waveforms from the circuit of FIG. 3A;

-15 Figure 4 illustrates a further embodiment of the present invention wherein an isolated gate drive circuit with an energy recovery circuit for recovering energy from the gate is shown; and
+FIG. 4 illustrates an isolated gate drive circuit with an energy recovery circuit for recovering energy from the gate;

-Figure 5 illustrates another embodiment of the present invention, showing an isolated gate drive circuit with an alternative energy recovery circuit.
+FIG. 5 illustrates an isolated gate drive circuit with an alternative energy recovery circuit;